brettonw/Supertool/README.md

 # Supertool
-Crawl Supertool and present their for sale list in a more intelligent way.
+Crawl Supertool and present their for sale list in a more visual way.